1. Who wrote the First Letter to the Corinthians?

 Paul appeals to the Corinthians to be united, and not to quarrel with one another.
 They tend towards disunity because of their divisiveness resulting from their identification with various leaders in the church.

-Paul explains further the nature of the gospel.
+Paul explains further the nature of the good news.
 He says that it is in fact a message of wisdom, but only to the mature, among which the Corinthians are not to be counted.
 It is a hidden wisdom, revealed now by God to whomever He wills by means of the Spirit.

 Paul reprimands the Corinthians for still being immature, proof of which is their divisiveness.
 He explains that the leaders in the church are nothing more than servants of God and are not objects of allegiance or boasting.
 He also warns that all work in the church will be judged as to its quality and that the church is the Temple of God, which God will protect against those who seek to destroy it.
 Finally, he encourages the Corinthians paradoxically to become foolish in order to become wise.